New local plan, publication version: supporting evidence

 Buckinghamshire housing market and functional economic areas

-A report was jointly commissioned by the four Buckinghamshire district councils (Aylesbury Vale, Chiltern, South Bucks and Wycombe) to identify the housing market area(s) (HMA) and functional economic market area(s) (FEMA) that the Bucks districts lie within.
+A report was jointly commissioned by the four Buckinghamshire district councils (Aylesbury Vale, Chiltern, South Bucks and Wycombe) to identify the housing market area(s) (HMA) and functional economic market area(s) (FEMA) that the areas lie within.

 Following the announcement that Chiltern and South Bucks District Councils would jointly produce a local plan for their areas, a note was produced setting out the impact of the joint plan on the housing market area.